ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 ### JEST

-The `cds-plugin-ui5` doesn't work with JEST out of the box as it internally is using dynamic imports to load helpers from the UI5 tooling.
+The `cds-plugin-ui5` doesn't work with JEST out of the box as it internally is using dynamic imports to load helpers from the UI5 CLI.
 JEST fails with a `segmentation fault` error and therefore, the `cds-plugin-ui5` is disabled when running in context of JEST.
 It can be forcefully enabled by setting the environment variable `CDS_PLUGIN_UI5_ACTIVE=true`.
 But in this case you need to at least use Node.js 21 (https://github.com/nodejs/node/issues/35889) and you need to enable the experimental support for ES modules (https://jestjs.io/docs/ecmascript-modules).
 This enables the `cds-plugin-ui5` to run in context of JEST.

 ## Support